Whether you’re a fledgling startup or a large multinational company, creating a distinctive brand can help you stand apart from your competition.

 Successfully building your brand means more effective business development and enhanced ongoing relationships with your customers.

-For Allison Evanow, founder of creating a unique, sustainable brand has been critical to carving out a niche in the highly competitive beverage industry.
+For Allison Evanow, founder of Square One Organic Spirits LLC, creating a unique, sustainable brand has been critical to carving out a niche in the highly competitive beverage industry.
 While Square One cannot afford big, splashy advertising, the four-person company does spend considerable time focusing on branding – and executing on branding strategies.

 When building a brand, companies frequently examine the demographics of their target audience – gender, age, city location, etc. But Square One puts as strong a focus on psychographics, or the personalities, values, attitudes, interests and lifestyles of its target customers.